 - 12. As a Student, you must fulfil all of the academic, professional, statutory, regulatory or apprenticeship requirements of the course or programme of study on which you are enrolled.
-For Taught Students, this includes participating in lectures and tutorials, submitting coursework and assignments on time, attending examinations and preparing adequately for, and participating fully in activities related to the course including, but not limited to, those activities taking place outside of the University, such as placements and field trips.
+For Taught Students, this includes engaging in taught sessions (e.g., lectures, seminars, tutorials), submitting coursework and assignments on time, attending examinations and preparing adequately for, and participating fully in activities related to the course including, but not limited to, those activities taking place outside of the University, such as placements and field trips.
 Research Students must meet a supervisory team, complete progression assessments and examinations and other milestones, in each case to an agreed timescale. - 13.
 You agree to abide by the University's policies and procedures, in particular the Relevant Documents which may be accessed via the hyperlinks set out in Schedule 1 together with any other policy, procedure or specific course requirements which apply to you. - 14.
 You agree to pay the fees and charges applicable to your course when they are due.
-Please refer to the clause 3 of the Fee Schedule and Liability Policy for further details, including the circumstances when fees may increase or decrease, which can be accessed here and forms part of this Contract. - 15.
-You must be aware of the University's Regulations and Policies on Student behaviour, in particular the Student Code of Conduct, a link to which can be found in Schedule 1.
-The University can impose penalties if you do not follow these requirements, and in serious cases the University can suspend or expel you from the University.
+Please refer to the clause 3 of the Fee Schedule and Liability Policy (which forms part of this Contract) for further details, including the circumstances when fees may increase or decrease and. - 15.
+You must be aware of the University's Regulations and Policies on Student behaviour, in particular the Student Code of Conduct.
+The University can impose penalties if you do not follow these requirements and in serious cases the University can suspend or expel you from the University.
 The Student Code of Conduct also applies to Applicants, but any failure by an Applicant to comply with the Student Code of Conduct prior to enrolment may result in withdrawal of an offer (rather than a disciplinary process).